marisveide/reproduce-gzip-error-in-httplog/README.md

 # README

-This Rails project reproduces the `Zlib::GzipFile::Error` error in httplog gem, when used with Google Cloud API.
+This Rails project reproduces the `Zlib::GzipFile::Error` error that response body from Google API is already unzipped, but the header is still saying that it's 'gzip' encoding.
+Which causes `httplog` to raise exception, because it tries to unzip the already unzipped body.

-To see the error, run the Rspec tests.
+To see the error, just run the Rspec tests.

 Running that test generates for me the following output: